H. Renee Kelley, Licensed Massage Therapist

 My familiarity with bodywork evolved over the years along with my techniques, and although I didn't immediately pursue Massage Therapy as my profession after school, I continued to work on friends and family who would often come to me to ease their aches and pains.
 Finally, I could no longer ignore what people have told me for years and decided to obtain the education and licensure necessary to practice massage professionally.
 I haven't looked back and the relief and relaxation I see my clients get with my sessions with them only confirms that this is my calling in life.

-After school, I worked under the direction of a Physical Therapist, providing both medical massage to patients recovering from surgeries, injuries, and chronic/acute disorders and providing therapeutic massage to spa clients as well.
-Witnessing first hand the amazing results provided by receiving massage on a regular basis, further confirmed what an impact massage can have on one's life.
+After school, I worked under the direction of a Physical Therapist at Rio Health & Wellness, providing both medical massage to patients recovering from surgeries, injuries, and chronic/acute disorders and providing therapeutic massage to spa clients as well.
+Witnessing first hand the amazing results provided by receiving massage on a regular basis, only further confirmed what an impact massage can have.
 The benefits of massage are real and can be very effective as part of a physician's treatment plan or just to help relieve stress in one's life.

 On January 3, 2014, I started working at a Evia Spa.
 It was a great experience working in a spa setting and getting to work on clients for both relaxation and therapeutic purposes.
 I gained more knowledge of bodywork and had a lot of fun working with so many different talented people.
 In April, Evia Spa restructured internally and switched from an employee-based staff to rental spaces for self-employed businesses.
 I stayed on and officially started Knead to Relax Massage Therapy, renting a room out of Evia Spa within their new structure.
 Things were going great, and in October, the owners came to an agreement with new management and re-restructured everything back to employee-based staff.
 Wanting to keep my focus on my clients' care and individual needs, I decided it was time for a new place for myself and my clients.
 I'd received enough notice of the change to allow for proper research, and after many, many meetings and on-site inspections of potential rental places, I finally found a new place to call home.